 As the situation of the COVID-19 pandemic continues to evolve, the resulting restrictive measures issued to mitigate the spread, have become increasingly complex and varied.
 The IOM database monitoring the impact on points of entry has been updated in a way which reflects the varied stages of measures issued at different times by countries, territories or areas.
 As such, the evolution of global restrictive measures, has resulted in varied update timelines and can explain the difference in monthly updates.
-Data has been collected between 13 March 2020 and 2 December 2021.
-Data for 12 per cent of the PoEs have been updated since the beginning of December, with 50 per cent of the PoEs have been updated during the month of November, 3 per cent in October, 6 per cent in September and 25 per cent in August.
-The remaining 4 per cent of the PoEs have been updated before August 2021.
+Data has been collected between 13 March 2020 and 16 December 2021.
+Data for 41 per cent of the PoEs have been updated since the beginning of December, with 47 per cent of the PoEs have been updated during the month of November, 1 per cent in October, 3 per cent in September and 8 per cent in August.
 For more information see Table 1.2 in the Annex.